mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib/README.md

 Use them for developing MSX applications using Small Device C Compiler (SDCC) compilator.

-Include an application for test and learning purposes.
+Includes an application for test and learning purposes.